simon-ritchie/apysc/docstring_markdowns/apysc/_type/dictionary.md

 ### `_get_dict_value` method docstring

-Get a dict value from specified value.<hr>
+Get a dict value from a specified value.<hr>

 **[Parameters]**